cedar-policy/rfcs/text/0024-schema-syntax.md

 A declared action indicates either none, one, or both of the following:

 1. What action groups it is a member of, using `in`
-2. What principal, resource, and context types it may be coupled with in a request (if any), using `appliesTo`
+2. What principal, resource, and context types it may be coupled with in a request (if any), in the body

 Specifying `[]` for the `in` component is equivalent to omitting `in` entirely.
-An action that has no `appliesTo` component essentially names an action group: having no possible principal and/or resource types means there’s no way to submit a legal request with the action.
+An action that has an empty body component essentially names an action group: having no possible principal and/or resource types means there’s no way to submit a legal request with the action.

-The `appliesTo` specificiation uses record syntax, where the "attributes" of the record may be any combination of `principal`, `resource`, and `context`, with the following constraints.
+The body specification specificiation uses record syntax, where the "attributes" of the record may be any combination of `principal`, `resource`, and `context`, with the following constraints.
 + If `principal` and/or `resource` is given, the accompanying type must be either
   - a single entity type, or
   - a _non-empty_ list of entity types
 + If a `principal` or `resource` element is not given, that means that this request component is _unspecified_, i.e., corresponding to the `None` option in the `principal` or `resource` component of a [`Request`](https://docs.rs/cedar-policy/2.4.0/cedar_policy/struct.Request.html).
 + If `context` is given, the accompanying type must be a record type.
 If it is not given, the type `{}` is assumed.
-+ At least one of `principal`, `resource`, or `context` must be included if `appliesTo` is present; i.e., writing `appliesTo { }` is not allowed.
++ At least one of `principal`, `resource`, or `context` must be included if the body is present; i.e., writing `action ViewDocument { };` is not allowed.

 Here are two additional examples that follow these rules:

 ```
-action ViewDocument in ReadActions appliesTo {
+action ViewDocument in ReadActions {
     resource: Document,
     context: {}
 };
-action Ping appliesTo {
+action Ping {
     context: {
         source: ipaddr,
         dest: ipaddr